VJftw/VJftw.github.io/education/msc-computing-and-security/7CCSMCIS-cryptography-and-information-security/coursework/coursework-1.md

 ### What kind of cipher is it?

+This is a mono-alphabetic cipher as each letter is mapped to one symbol/character in the ciphertext alphabet.

 ### Why is it so difficult to break?
 (Especially without the hint!)

 It is really difficult to break as it uses a ciphertext alphabet that we are not as familiar with.